-Anyone who causes an accident while driving under the influence of alcohol or another substance is considered negligent.
-Sadly, this is of little comfort to those who endure serious injury or loss of a loved one in alcohol-related accidents.
-Serious compensation, while owed to these victims, may never make up for the physical and emotional costs endured.
-A driver convicted of DUI has the liability to pay for all damages, but may not be the only person considered negligent or liable.
+Anyone who causes an accident while driving under the influence of alcohol or another substance is considered negligent and may face criminal charges.
+Sadly, this is of little comfort to those who endure wrongful death, brain injury and other serious injury or loss of a loved one in alcohol-related accidents.
+Serious compensation, while owed to these victims, can never make up for the physical and emotional costs endured.
+But victims deserve all of the compensation including punitive damages attainable under the law.
+A driver convicted of DUI certainly has the liability and responsibility to pay for all damages, but that driver actually may not be the only person considered negligent or liable.

 Seeking Legal Aid from a DUI Accident Attorney

-If you or someone you know has suffered an injury as a result of a DUI/DWI accident, contact a DUI Accident Lawyer at The Rothenberg Law Firm LLP at 1-800-624-8888 or submit an InjuryLawyer.com online free case evaluation.
+If you or someone you know has suffered an injury as a result of a DUI/DWI accident, contact a Drunk Driving Accident Lawyer at The Rothenberg Law Firm LLP at 1-800-624-8888 or submit an InjuryLawyer.com online free legal advice case evaluation.
 The initial consultation is FREE of charge.
 If we agree to handle your case, there are no legal fees unless we are successful in getting you money.